ABV Calculator ABV Calculator: Alcohol by Volume for Beer & Cocktails

 Tips for Accurate Gravity Readings

-• Always sanitize your hydrometer or refractometer and test jar.
+• Always sanitize your hydrometer or refractometer and test jar before use.

-• Degas fermented samples (gently stir) before taking FG readings.
+• Degas fermented samples (gently stir) before taking FG readings to release CO₂.

-• Record sample temperature and apply a hydrometer temperature correction.
+• Record the sample temperature and apply a hydrometer temperature correction — most hydrometers are calibrated to 60°F / 15.6°C.

 • Use a calibrated test jar for consistent volume and reading depth.

-• Read the meniscus at eye level for the most accurate measurement.
+• Read the meniscus at eye level — read the bottom of the curve for the most accurate result.

 Distilling?
-Safely dilute high‑proof spirits to target alcohol by volume with the Alcohol Dilution Calculator.
+Safely dilute high‑proof spirits to your target ABV with the Alcohol Dilution Calculator.

 The Science Behind ABV Calculation